How to Create an Nginx Reverse Proxy

 }

-On Debian/Ubuntu systems, enable the site by creating a symbolic link from sites-available to sites-enabled:
+On Debian and Ubuntu systems, enable the site by linking it into sites-enabled:

 sudo ln -s /etc/nginx/sites-available/reverse-proxy /etc/nginx/sites-enabled/